tusharsadhwani/slay-the-jokers/README.md

 ## Step 5: Install Python via `uv`

-- Right click the `install_uv.bat` file in the `SlayTheJokers` folder, and click "Run with Powershell".
+- Double click the `install_uv.bat` file in the `SlayTheJokers` folder.
 This will install [uv](https://docs.astral.sh/uv/guides/install-python/) which we use to run Python code for the mod.

 - You should now see the `uv.exe` and `uvx.exe` files in the `SlayTheJokers` folder.